 A Date for Professional Tourism

-At the beginning of the mid-twentieth century, Cuba laid the foundations for establishing tourism having a social nature that would offer the opportunity to combine, in one fell swoop, recreational possibilities and leisure activities that would be healthy, enriching and educational.
-From that moment, tourism began to be defined along sustained and sustainable development lines.
+At the beginning of the second half of the 20th century, Cuba laid the foundations for the establishment of tourism with a social character that would give the opportunity to combine recreation and leisure in a single act in a healthy, enriching and instructive way.
+It is then that this activity begins to be outlined in view of a sustained and sustainable development.

-The year 1959 marks the start of a maxim for Cuban tourism: promoting the natural, cultural and historical attractions of the Island in order to leave behind the stigma of a Cuba where vice and gambling proliferated.
-We began to work on the basis of a new vision and implemented actions leading towards the restructuring of the Cuban tourism system.
+The year 1959 marks the beginning of a maxim of Cuban tourism: promoting the natural, cultural and historical attractions of the Island to leave behind the stigma that Cuba was a prolific place for the development of vice and gambling.
+Work is started from a new vision and actions aimed at restructuring the Cuban tourism system are implemented.

-The first international event in Cuba related to tourism took place in Havana from October 17th to 24th, the ninth Convention of Travel Agents (ASTA).
-More than two thousand travel agents from 82 countries, accompanied by their families, visited the Cuban capital.
-These were unprecedented figures when compared to the previous eight conventions.
+The first international event related to tourism in Cuba took place in Havana, from October 17 to 24, 1959 and was the ninth Convention of Tourism Agents (ASTA).
+More than two thousand agents from 82 countries, accompanied by their relatives, visit the Cuban capital.
+Unprecedented figures in the eight conventions made previously.

-The National and International Tourism Enterprise (ETNI) was born in 1963, the direct predecessor of the Agencia de Viajes Cubatur S.A., which was in charge of looking after the incipient tourist industry that was beginning to view Cuba as an interesting destination.
-It was not until 1980 that Cubatur organized the First Viajes Cubatur Convention at the emblematic Habana Libre Hotel in the Cuban capital.
-The event sparked international interest and resulted in more than 300 delegates and representatives from more than 200 travel agencies the world over attending.
+In 1963, the National and International Tourism Company (ETNI) was born, a direct antecedent of the Travel Agency Cubatur S.A., in charge of the attention to the incipient tourism that began to see the Island as an interesting destination.
+It was not until 1980 that Cubatur convenes the I Cubatur Travel Convention, based in the emblematic Hotel Habana Libre in the Cuban capital.
+The event aroused international interest, provoking the participation of more than 300 delegates and representatives of more than 200 travel agencies in the world.

-Subsequently, the event started attaining greater importance and international acceptance.
-Following its start, it was held every year and would alternate Havana and the Varadero resort as its site.
-The event went by several different names: Viajes Cubatur Convention, Travel Trade Show Cubatur, Tourism Convention, until finally it was baptized the FITCuba International Tourism Fair.
+Successively, the meeting begins to reach greater relevance and international acceptance.
+As of its emergence, it was held every year and alternated locations between Havana and the resort of Varadero.
+The event had several names: Cubatur Travel Convention, Cubatur Travel Trade Show, Tourism Convention, until it was finally called the International Tourism Fair of Cuba FITCuba.

-From 2005 to 2011 the Morro-Cabaña Historical Park was the official headquarters for FITCuba.
-This complex made up of the Castillo de los Tres Reyes Magos del Morro and the San Carlos de La Cabaña Fortress is part of the fortifications system for the city of Havana and in 1982 was declared by UNESCO as a World Heritage Site.
-Furthermore, every year a guest country is selected and the event is dedicated to one specific type of tourism.
+From 2005 to 2011, the Morro-Cabaña Historical Park was the official headquarters of FITCuba.
+This complex, integrated by the Castle of the Three Wise Men of Morro and the Fort San Carlos de La Cabaña, is part of the Fortification System of Havana, and has been declared by UNESCO in 1982 Cultural Heritage of Humanity.
+In addition, a guest country is previously selected, and the event is dedicated to a specific tourist modality.

-FITCuba has managed to earn its place as the main professional event in the Cuban travel and tourism industry.
-It has become the ideal place for tourism specialists, executives and enterprises with offices in Cuba to keep in touch.
-It has allowed for strategies, policies and actions to be drawn up in the tourism market, for becoming familiar with Cuban destinations and products and for learning about the culture and tourism of the Guest Country.
+FITCuba has managed to position itself as the main professional event of the Cuban tourism industry; becoming an ideal space for contact between specialists, managers and tourism companies with a presence in Cuba.
+It has allowed to draw up strategies, policies and actions in the tourism market; Become familiar with Cuban destinations and products, as well as learn about the culture and tourism of the guest country.